colelawrence/BBPredictFourthSeason/README.md

 > Established level for that statistic = (last season*3+second to last season*2+third to last season)/6.
 > Additionally, the established level should not be below 3/4 of the total in the most recent season

-Our goal, is to improve this established statistic.
+**Our goal is to improve this established statistic.**

 ## Data Transformation

 Baseball statistical data is based off the [baseballdatabank provided by chadwickbureau](https://github.com/chadwickbureau/baseballdatabank).

-We reference these files such as `./Master.csv`, `./Batting.csv`, etc in the codebase, but we are not including them.
+We reference these files such as `./Master.csv`, `./Batting.csv`, etc in the codebase, but we do not include them in every source file.

 ### Transformation 1

 The first transformation joins all statistics between playerIDs and birthYears available from Master.csv and the stats in the other data files.
-Then, it also aggregates player-years with multiple stints (So, if player hits 30 on one team, switches teams, then hits 10 on next team, we are outputted 40 hits for that player-year entry).
+Then, it also aggregates player-years with multiple stints (So, if player hits 30 on one team, switches teams, then hits 10 on next team, we are outputted 40 hits for that player-year record).

 **Output**